ah508/dragon_optimizer/readme.txt

-Please note: the program is undergoing a rewrite at the moment.
-There's a great deal of missing data, and even more missing documentation, and some of the stuff that used to be possible may not be reimplemented yet, or may not be planned for reimplementation.
+Please note: the program recently underwent a rewrite.
+There's a great deal of missing documentation, and some of the stuff that used to be possible may not be reimplemented.

 This is a program designed to find the optimal sequence of actions to take during dragon form in Dragalia Lost, a mobile title developed by Cygames and published by Nintendo.
-Specifically, given an arbitrary, finite time in which to act, we wish to determine a set of actions (potentially ordered) within that timeframe which will maximize either:
+Specifically, given an arbitrary, finite time in which to act, we wish to determine a set of actions (potentially ordered) within that timeframe which will maximize total damage dealt by modeling the problem with linear programming.
-    a) Total Damage Dealt (in %)
-    b) Damage Dealt per Second (in %)

-(a) is achieved by modeling the situation as a Linear Programming Problem (LPP) and using an existing solver to determine the optimum value. (b) is achieved by solving for (a) in two cases, and then selecting the case with the higher dps.
-Note: this hasn't yet been reimplemented.
 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯

 Dependencies:
 To run this program, you'll need some additional software installed.
 Namely,
 - Python 3.6+
 - numpy
+- marshmallow
 - python mip
 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯

 To use the program:
-Before anything else, run template_setup.py to generate templates for the solver to use.
+Run template_setup.py before anything else.
+This is required to generate templates for the solver to use.
+If you don't do this, you can't instantiate any solves.
-Without these you actually can't do anything.
-Hope that they're all named correctly because I won't be double checking that for a few days.

-Run main_solver.py from the command line.
-To change the chosen dragon or selected settings, you'll need to modify the testing dictionary (also found in main_solver).
-This is jankier than the previous version.
-It will get better, just give me a bit of time.
+After that, you can test to make sure everything works by running main_solver.py from the command line.
+To run non-test cases, you can either edit the testing dictionary (found in main_solver.py) or write your own interface.
+InputSchema is the format you want to match.
+This is pretty jank, but it's also meant to run on a server, not as a standalone application.
 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯

 FAQ (probably)